-All of this observation will allow players to develop better instincts and a blue print (or for you gamers ... cheat codes) for how to make the best possible decisions/plays when placed in similar situations.
+trying to gain intelligence.
+All of this observation will allow players to develop a better attack plan or blueprint (or for you gamers ... cheat codes) on how to make the best possible decisions against certain opposing players.
 The more situational awareness a player develops the more effective they will be when the puck drops.